DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 UK to Norway without flying

-The last ferry between the UK & Norway (DFDS from Newcastle to Bergen) was sadly withdrawn in 2008, but there's no need to fly.
-It's easy to travel from London to Norway by train, travelling from London to Hamburg by train on day 1, stopping overnight, then Hamburg to Oslo on day 2.
+The last ferry between the UK & Norway (DFDS from Newcastle to Bergen) was sadly withdrawn in 2008, but it's easy enough to travel from London to Norway by train, travelling from London to Hamburg by train on day 1, stopping overnight, then Hamburg to Oslo on day 2.
 Or take a train from London to Kiel in northern Germany and sail on the luxurious Color Line ferry to Oslo, sailing up Oslo Fjord over breakfast.

 Train times, fares & tickets

-On this page you'll find a step-by-step guide to planning, booking & making a journey from the UK to Norway by train, with train times, approximate fares, and the best way to buy tickets.
+On this page you'll find a step-by-step guide to planning a journey from the UK to Norway by train, with train times, fares, and how to buy tickets.

 small bullet point London to Oslo by train all the way

-small bullet point London to Oslo via DFDS Denmark-Oslo ferry
+small bullet point London to Oslo via the Copenhagen-Oslo ferry

-small bullet point London to Oslo via Color Line Kiel-Oslo ferry
+small bullet point London to Oslo via Color Line's Kiel-Oslo ferry

 small bullet point London to Kristiansand & Stavanger via Hirtshals